Italy visa refusal 2026: reasons, appeal, court — a real success story

 Real case: victory in 6 months

-Filed in November 2023.
+Applied in November 2023.
 Pre-rifiuto in April 2024.
 Final refusal in August 2024.
-Filed to the Italian court in September 2024.
-In March 2025 the decision arrived — winner.
-The visa was issued the same day.
+Filed in the Italian court in September 2024.
+In March 2025 received the response — won the case.
+Visa was issued the same day.

 Community member who won in court

-"Today I finally got the lavoro autonomo visa in Moscow.
-Applied in November 2023, pre-rifiuto in April, final refusal in August, filed to the Italian court in September, in March came the answer that I won and today they issued the visa.
+"Today I finally received the lavoro autonomo visa in Moscow.
+Applied in November 2023, pre-rifiuto in April, final refusal in August, filed in the Italian court in September, in March I received notice that I won the case and today they issued the visa.
 Conclusion — the judicial system works."

 Another approach: lawyer without court